-Project Name Description Project Type Status/Timing Potential significant unavoidable impacts Location US 101 Millbrae Ave Bike/Pedestrian Bridge 57 A new bike/pedestrian bridge over US.101 at Millbrae Avenue, connecting the Bay Trail to two new Class I multiuse paths, one that will go on the north side of the station and the other across the tracks parallel to Millbrae Avenue.
+Project Name Description Project Type Status/Timing Potential Contributio Impacts US 101 Millbrae Ave Bike/Pedestrian Bridge A new bike/pedestrian bridge over US.101 at Millbrae Avenue, connecting the Bay Trail to two new Class I multiuse paths, one that will go on the north side of the station and the other across the tracks parallel to Millbrae Avenue.
 There are also planned bicycle facilities from the south on Rollins Road and California Drive.
-Class 1 bike/pedestrian overcrossing across U.S. 101 Under environmental review Transportation US 101 and Millbrae Avenue
+Construction of new 10-ft wide Class 1 bike/pedestrian overcrossing across U.S. 101 north of and adjacent to the existing Millbrae Avenue bridge Under environmental review Transportation